 As we all know, traveling can be tiring.
 Stop at one of Paris’ beautiful gardens to relax and take in some French culture.
-Two of Paris’ most popular gardens include the Tuileries and Luxembourg gardens.
-Tuileries Garden: Situated behind the Louvre, the Tuileries Garden is a must see.
+Two of Paris’ most popular gardens include the Tuileries and Luxembourg Gardens.
+Tuileries Garden: Situated behind the Louvre, the Tuileries Garden is a must-see.
 Along with its perfect location, this breathtaking spot provides guests with a chance to take a look at some of Paris’ unique sculptures and landmarks.
 Get a perfect view of the Eiffel Tower from the park’s chairs, which are lined around the marvelous fountain.
-If you are craving a little snack, there are many concession stands in the area.
+If you are craving a little snack, there are many concessions stands in the area.
 Luxembourg Garden: Circling the Luxembourg Palace, the Luxembourg Garden is the perfect place to experience Paris’ calm side.
 Throughout the garden, detailed fountains, numerous flower beds and statues create a sense of peace.
 Whether you head to the garden for a quick peek or stay a bit longer, your visit will be worthwhile.

 Paris at night